helpfulBadger/envoy_getting_started/03_opa_integration/README.md

 Now we dive into the details of the input data structure sent from Envoy.
 * Line 3 is an object that describes the IP address and Port that the request is going to
 * Line 16 is the request object itself.
-The unmarshalled body is present along with:
+The un-marshalled body is present along with:
     * request headers
     * hostname where the original request was sent
     * a unique request ID assigned by Envoy